SharePoint/sp-dev-docs/docs/solution-guidance/Introducing-the-PnP-Provisioning-Engine.md

 This article introduces the PnP provisioning engine, which was originally released in April 2015 within the [OfficeDev PnP](../community/community.md) project, and which is updated on a monthly basis in alignment with the release schedule of the Office Dev PnP Core Library.

+> [!NOTE]
+> PnP remote provisioning is an open-source solution with active community providing support for it.
+There is no SLA for the open-source tool support from Microsoft.

 <a name="thegoal"> </a>

 ## The goal